Intensive Outpatient Program (IOP) for Addiction Rehab Treament Near Me

 Drug testing is a normal part of many treatment protocols.
 But programs don’t test participants to “catch” them using drugs.
 Instead, they test them to ensure that they adhere to program rules and to protect other members of the program from people who are using drugs.
 A positive drug test is also a sign that a person may need to step up to a higher level of treatment.

-After a person completes an IOP, they will meet with their therapist to determine next steps.
+After a person completes an IOP for drug or alcohol addiction recovery, they will meet with their therapist to determine next steps.
 If the person met all their goals in the program, the therapist will usually recommend the person continue on with a less intensive level of care.

 Options may include:3